cortexproject/cortex/docs/configuration/arguments.md

    Deprecated.
 New ingesters always write "normalised" tokens to the ring.
 Normalised tokens consume less memory to encode and decode; as the ring is unmarshalled regularly, this significantly reduces memory usage of anything that watches the ring.

-   Cortex 0.4.0 is the last version that can use denormalised tokens.
-It's perfectly OK to have mix of ingesters running denormalised (<= 0.4.0) and normalised tokens (either by using `-ingester.normalise-tokens` in Cortex <= 0.4.0, or Cortex 0.5.0+).
+   Cortex 0.4.0 is the last version that can *write* denormalised tokens.
+Cortex 0.5.0 and later will always *write* normalised tokens, although it can still *read* denormalised tokens written by older ingesters.

+   It's perfectly OK to have a mix of ingesters running denormalised (<= 0.4.0) and normalised tokens (either by using `-ingester.normalise-tokens` in Cortex <= 0.4.0, or Cortex 0.5.0+) during upgrades.

 - `-ingester.chunk-encoding`